 This is precisely the time when you don’t want to be the center of attention.
 You’ll first want to square away professional help to keep from making unwise decisions.

 Here’s what to do now:

 - Sign your ticket.
-If you have a lottery ticket, sign the back of it and hide it.
-It doesn’t officially belong to you until you’ve given it your autographed.
+Sign the back of your lottery ticket and hide it.
+It doesn’t officially belong to you until you’ve given it your autograph.